 How to fix my microdata / Rich Snippets problems ?

 Structured data markup is a machine-readable representation of your product data directly on your site.
 The markup that's added to your HTML helps Google and other search engines understand and process your content reliably.
-Learn more about setting up structured data for Merchant Center on your site.

 Structured data markup is used by Google for 2 main reasons: